 There are many causes of tear trough imperfections.
 They often develop due to lifestyle, sleepdeprivation, genetics, or simply as part of the ageing process.
 Sagging skin usually forms from loss of facial fat in the under-eye and cheek area, or from lax ligaments.
 Some people are naturally born with a lack of fat and shallow bone structure in this area.
 Due to the fact that the skin in this area is quite thin, it tends to show the effects of ageing sooner than the rest of the face.

 Tear trough treatment uses dermal fillers that are injected into the area above the eye socket and gently massaged into the fatty tissues to hide dark circles and fill in the hollow areas.
 The whole procedure only takes one hour, and the process is relatively painless as the filler contains an anaesthetic.
-Normally 1 ml of the filler is enough for both eyes, and your specialist will make sure that the filler is evenly distributed, giving your eyes a healthy and natural look.
+Normally 1 ml of the filler is enough for both eyes, and your doctor will make sure that the filler is evenly distributed, giving your eyes a healthy and natural look.

 Non Permanent – As with all safe hyaluronic acid based fillers, there is very slow absorption of the injected material over time and these injections can quite safely be repeated if necessary.